KidkArolis/jetpack/README.md

 Plenty of bundler tools exist — Vite, Parcel, Next.js, esbuild — each tuned for a different workflow.
 Jetpack's angles:

-- **Interactive SPAs with a custom server.** Dev server plays nicely next to your own API via the `proxy` config or the `jetpack/serve` middleware.
-Production defaults are sensible out of the box, no config required.
-- **Run-anywhere CLI.** Install globally and point it at any file or directory, much like `node ~/Desktop/something.js`.
+- **Run-anywhere CLI.** Install globally and point jetpack at any file or directory: `jetpack ~/Desktop/script.js` works just like `node ~/Desktop/script.js`.
+Useful for one-off hacks _and_ full projects alike.
+- **Production-ready out of the box.** Content-hashed assets, code splitting with inlined runtime, modern + legacy differential bundles, browser-targeted polyfills — all preconfigured.
+Extensible if you outgrow it.
+- **One dependency.** Wraps rspack + swc + lightningcss + sass-embedded into a single, cohesive install.

 For server-side rendering, reach for Next.js.
 For mostly-static content, Astro.